Euphorbia milii: Cultivation

 Euphorbia milii can be propagated from cuttings.
 E. milii is not hardy, and does not tolerate temperatures below 10 C. In temperate areas it needs to be grown under glass in full sun.
 During the summer it may be placed outside in a sheltered spot, when all risk of frost is absent.
-The species and the variety E. milii var. splendens have both gained the Royal Horticultural Society’s Award of Garden Merit.
+The species and the variety E. milii var. splendens have both gained the Royal Horticultural Society's Award of Garden Merit.

+Wat Phrik in Thailand claims to be the home of the world's tallest Christ thorn plant.